-After completing their management programme; the friendly duo instantly got an offer to work for “McKinsey & Co.” (a Consulting Firm in London) as their new Strategy Consultant.
+After completing their management program; the friendly duo instantly got an offer to work for “McKinsey & Co.” (a Consulting Firm in London) as their new Strategy Consultant.

 They observed that food on the run was a much-loved thing over there, and longed to have something like that in India too that would deliver street fast food in an instant at one’s whim.
 So, he came up with the idea of Faaso’s.
 In 2004, they set-up the offices with an initial investment of just 8 lakh rupees.

-Faaso’s or Fanatic Activism Against Substandard Occidental Shit opened their first outlet in Pune!
+Faaso’s or Fanatic Activism Against Substandard Occidental Shit opened its first outlet in Pune!
 It had an open kitchen with a glass facade, air conditioning, and all the sorts of stuff.

-They began to bleed a hell lot of money and in due course, lost their due working capital for the entire year in a matter of just four months.
+They began to bleed a hell of a lot of money and in due course, lost their due working capital for the entire year in a matter of just four months.

-It was then that they decided to chop down on all the ill add-ons and focus on two primary things and that being – food and service.
-Since then, Faaso’s began to climb up the ladders and into the space! (not literally; but yeah, in space!)
+It was then that they decided to chop down on all the ill add-ons and focus on two primary things and that being – food, and service.
+Since then, Faaso’s began to climb up the ladders and into space! (not literally; but yeah, in space!)

 The business flourished under people who worked in Faaso’s from day one.

-In a mere 14 months of time after their inauguration, the company surpasses their own cost and additionally, Faaso’s expanded to 6 more outlets within a very short span of time.
+In a mere 14 months of time after their inauguration, the company surpasses its own cost, and additionally, Faaso’s expanded to 6 more outlets within a very short span of time.

 In 2010, about 4 years later, while working with at McKinsey, the entrepreneurial bug bit them again, and after much thought, the duo took a one year vacation from their present jobs; came back to India and took the reigns of Faaso’s in their able hands.

-On their return, they saw the fruits of their labour, and were convinced that if given a chance, Faaso’s could go on to become India s biggest fast food joint and what’s more, it had global prospective too!
+On their return, they saw the fruits of their labor and were convinced that if given a chance, Faaso’s could go on to become India s biggest fast food joint, and what’s more, it had a global perspective too!
 Hence, without wasting time any time, they began to amend things; things that might assist them in the expansion of their business.
 Now, Faaso’s was active since 2004 but only after they came back, they organized Faaso’s as a private limited company.

 In the following couple of years; they had